openstack/bifrost/doc/source/contributor/testenv.rst

 Note:

-- Cleaning mode is explicitly disabled in the ``test-bifrost.yaml`` playbook due to the fact that is an IO-intensive operation that can take a great deal of time.

 - In order to cap requirements for installation, an ``upper_constraints_file`` setting is defined.
 This is consuming the ``UPPER_CONSTRAINTS_FILE`` env var by default, to properly integrate with CI systems, and will default